justin-crouch/CS305/README.md

 ## How did you increase layers of security?
 In the future, what would you use to assess vulnerabilities and decide which mitigation techniques to use?

+Adding layers of security began by gathering and studying what the client needed.
+When these needs were identified, solutions were brainstormed, researched, and refactored so to be valuable to the client and correctly secured when implemented.
+After each solution was implemented, the code was statically analyzed, using the OWASP Dependency-Check tool, for any new vulnerabilities from libraries.
+The code was also manually analyzed for verifying that all user input is cleaned and validated, any queries are parameterized, all access points have authorization and authentication rules, etc.

+In the future, I would continue to use a static analysis tool for analyzing library vulnerabilities.
+I would also use a dynammic analysis tool for discovering runtime vulnerabilities.
+These tools, plus a manual code review, would thoroughly inform me which mitigation techniques to use.

 ## How did you make certain the code and software application were functional and secure?
 After refactoring the code, how did you check to see whether you introduced new vulnerabilities?